-Incentive Spirometer Benfits for Heart Surgery Patients
+Incentive Spirometer: Benefits for Heart Surgery Patients

-What Is An Incentive Spirometer?
+What Does An Incentive Spirometer Do?

-As shown above, the incentive spirometer is a medical apparatus used for measuring the volume of air inspired and expired by the lungs.
-The spirometer records the amount of air and the rate of air that is breathed in and out of the lungs over a specified time
+The incentive spirometer is a medical apparatus used for measuring the volume of air inspired and expired by the lungs.
+That's right.
+The device has one job.
+To monitor the strength of your lungs as you breathe in and breathe out.

 Following surgery, patients are asked to use an incentive spirometer and encouraged to take deep breaths and cough (if necessary).
 This helps remove any extra mucous or fluid in the lungs.
 So you know, if the airsacs stay closed and mucous builds up, pneumonia can develop.